-The emission factor for each strata was determined using the carbon stocks (Table 3), based on the assumption that deforestation results in total emissions of the carbon stock.
+The emission factor for each strata was determined using the carbon stocks (Table 4.10), based on the assumption that deforestation results in instant total emissions of the carbon stock.
 A different emission factor was applied for deforestation in areas where previous shifting cultivation had taken place, as the carbon stock of these areas was significantly lower.
-It was assumed that the carbon stock of an area where shifting cultivation had taken place was reduced to 191.40 t CO_2 ha-1 as proposed by Pelletier et al. (2012).
+It was assumed that the carbon stock of an area where shifting cultivation had taken place was reduced to 191.40 t CO2 ha-1 as proposed by Pelletier et al. (2012).
+Uncertainties related to shifting cultivation may be underestimated as the emission factor data is not based on local data, but based on Pelletier et al. (2012).
 Conversion from forest to agriculture resulted in a 99% loss of carbon stock (SBB, 2017a), and has been included as deforestation as the remaining carbon stock is not seen as significant.
+In the case of deforestation through forest fires, additional non-CO2 related gasses are taken into account and added as additional emission, as described below.

-Non-CO2 emissions from deforestation due to forest fire
+Non-CO2 emissions from deforestation through forest fire

-Emissions from deforestation due to forest fire include not only CO2, but also other greenhouse gases, or precursors of greenhouse gases that originate from incomplete combustion of the fuel.
+Emissions from deforestation through forest fire include not only CO2, but also other greenhouse gases, or precursors of greenhouse gases that originate from incomplete combustion of the fuel.
 These include carbon monoxide (CO), methane (CH4), non-methane volatile organic compounds (NMVOC) and nitrogen (e.g., N2O, NO_x) species.
 In this FREL, the only non-CO2 gases included are CH4 and N2O (IPCC, 2006).
-The emissions were estimated by using equation 2 from IPCC (2006), cf. Volume 4, Chapter 2, and Section 2.4.
+The emissions were estimated by using equation 4.8, extracted from IPCC (2006), cf. Volume 4, Chapter 2, and Section 2.4.